sihanang/adverse_news_fincrime/README.md

 - `Data_Loading_Final.ipynb`: Loading and exploring the dataset.
 - `Data_Preprocessing_Final.ipynb`: Data cleaning and preprocessing steps.
 - `NER_final.ipynb`: Performing Named Entity Recognition and Entity Linking.
+- `Create_sample.ipynb`: Creating Sample for further analysis
 - `Local_DS_Modelling.ipynb`: Building and evaluating classification models.
 - `MetaClassifier_of_LLM_outputs.ipynb`: Combining outputs from multiple LLMs.
 - `Visualisations.ipynb`: Visualizing data and model results.

-To run a notebook:
+- `trials_unsloth_final_version.ipynb`: Has to be run on Ubuntu machine - for LLMs To run a notebook:

 1. Activate the virtual environment: